Fitness Reality X-Class Olympic Power Cage

 Olympic Weight Set

-These are the standard olympic weights that you would see at a commercial gym or club.
-They are always included at the squat rack, left press machine or the bench press area.
+These are the standard olympic weights that you would see at a local gym or club.
+They are always included at the squat rack, left press machine and most free weight areas.
 Cap Barbell Olympic weights are the standard set to buy by far.
 In all honesty, this is really a pretty simple purchase to consider.

 A set usually contains 300 lbs and comes with a bar which you can see the set here on amazon and pick out the type of plate you want.